mcpland/testing-mcp/README.md

 ### 🧠 **Smart Context Awareness**

 Automatically collects and exposes available testing APIs (like `screen`, `fireEvent`, `waitFor`) with type information and descriptions.
-Claude knows exactly what's available and generates valid code on the first try.
+LLMs knows exactly what's available and generates valid code on the first try.

 ```ts
 await connect({